raihan-sec/raihan-sec/README.md

 # 💻 About Me

-I'm a Cybersecurity Specialist focused on securing modern web applications and helping organizations recover from cyber incidents.
+I'm a Cybersecurity Specialist and Security Researcher with a strong focus on web application security, WordPress security, malware incident response, and vulnerability assessment.

+I'm passionate about identifying security weaknesses, analysing threats, and helping organisations improve their security posture through responsible security practices and continuous learning.

 My primary interests include: